 Avoid taking medicine (if possible)

-The belief here is that taking medicine on the first day of the lunar year means you will get ill and the illness will last for the entire year.
-Tell your kids that they may not only end up missing a lot of school but also all the parties and games and outings.
+The belief here is that taking medicine on the first day of the lunar year means you will get ill, and the illness will last for the entire year.
+Tell your kids that they may not only end up missing a lot of school but also all the parties, games and outings.

 The best thing to do is to make sure your child is not ill on the first day of Chinese New Year by making sure they are fed and rested well.

-Your child may wonder why most, if not all hair salons are closed on this holiday.
-Explain to them that this is because of the old Chinese New Year superstition that it’s bad luck to wash or cut your hair on these dates.
+Your child may wonder why most, if not all, hair salons are closed on this holiday.
+Explain to them that it’s bad luck to wash or cut your hair on these dates because of the old Chinese New Year superstition.

 Washing your hair on the first day is akin to ‘washing your fortune away’.
-This superstition has its origin in the Chinese pronunciation of hair and “becoming wealthy” which sounds similar.
-Off course, it means that you need to wash your hair a day before and probably, a day after the lunar new year.
+This superstition has its origin in the Chinese pronunciation of hair and “becoming wealthy”, which sounds similar.
+Of course, it means that you need to wash your hair a day before and, probably, a day after the lunar new year.

 Chinese New Year Superstitions That Revolve Around Dealing With Others

-The start of the lunar year is a time to be with family and friends.
-So, there are a number of Chinese New Year superstitions that relate to how you interact with others.
-These practices are also important to teach your kids as it reflects good manners and a good upbringing.
+The start of the lunar year is a time to celebrate with family and friends, making social interactions especially meaningful.
+Many Chinese New Year superstitions revolve around how you engage with others, emphasizing respect and harmony.
+Teaching these practices to your kids is a great way to instill good manners and reflect a strong upbringing.

 Pay attention to your words.
 Don’t use words with negative connotations in your conversation.
 Negative words include death, killing, pain, poverty and loss.